Case Studies

 • Integrated and stabilized 50+ computers, 20+ sensors, 30+ screens, and 150+ projection systems

-• Built 12-channel spatial audio systems and room-specific audio environments
+• Led 12-channel spatial audio systems and room-specific audio environments

-• Created content timelines and puzzle sequences for each exhibit
+• Established content timelines and puzzle sequences for each exhibit

-• Provided team onboarding and ongoing remote support infrastructure
+• Established onboarding protocols and remote support infrastructure enabling the venue to operate independently post-handoff

 Tech Stack